By Chamath Palihapitiya

 While all the information contained in this presentation is believed to be accurate, Social Capital makes no express warranty as to the completeness or accuracy nor can it accept responsibility for errors appearing in the presentation.
 In particular, certain factual information contained herein has been obtained from published sources prepared by other parties and Social Capital has not independently verified such information.
 Accordingly, neither Social Capital nor any of its affiliates, or employees will be liable to you or anyone else for any loss or damage from the use of the information contained in this presentation.

-The performance from S&P presented “in S&P 500 with Dividends Included” represents the gross return of the S&P from contribution dates from all private funds through December 31, 2019.
-The S&P figure is determined using the total dollar value of the index as of December 31, 2019.
+The performance from S&P presented “in S&P 500 with Dividends Included” represents the gross return of the S&P as of June 1, 2011 from contribution dates from all private funds through December 31, 2020.
+The S&P figure is determined using the total dollar value of the index as of December 31, 2020.